stellar/freighter/README.md

 nomenclature.
 All of these are located in the `src/` folder:

 1. The UI that appears when you click on the Chrome extension in your browser.
-   This is simply a normal UI app, in this case using React.
+   This code also controls the fullscreen authentiction flow and any popups triggered by the extension.
+This is all controlled by one React app.
 In Chrome parlance, this is called the `popup` and is therefore located in `src/popup`

 2. The API that is exposed to client websites.
 This API is automatically injected into ANY website a user visits while they have Lyra installed.
 For